scala/scala3/docs/_docs/reference/experimental/runtimeChecked.md

   case None =>
 ```

-In both of these cases, without `runtimeChecked` then there would either be an error (example 1), or a warning (example 2), because statically, the compiler knows that there could be other cases at runtime - so is right to caution the programmer.
+In both of these cases, without `runtimeChecked` there would either be an error (example 1), or a warning (example 2), because statically, the compiler knows that there could be other cases at runtime - so is right to caution the programmer.

 ```scala
 // warning in example 2 when we don't add `.runtimeChecked`.